openwalletGH/openwallet-android/README.md

 fork this repo and create a pull request with your changes.

 For new coins support read this [document](https://gist.github.com/erasmospunk/4dac398935e9dc86eed1).
+Generally you need:

+* Electrum-server support
-Generally you need: Electrum-server support, Coinomi core support and a beautiful vector icon!
+* Coinomi core support
+* A beautiful vector icon
+* Entry to the [BIP44 registry](https://github.com/satoshilabs/docs/blob/master/slips/slip-0044.rst) that is maintained by Satoshi labs

 ## Releasing the app